borb-pdf/borb_examples/README.md

 ### 1.5.8 Exploring Advanced Layouts

+This section explores more advanced layout techniques using borb’s layout elements, focusing on how content can be structured and positioned at the page level.
+The examples demonstrate different approaches to organizing content while maintaining full control over layout behavior.

+Key topics include:

+- **Single Column Layout**: Learn how to create a clean, single-column page layout suitable for documents such as reports, letters, or long-form text.
+These examples show how to structure content vertically within a single flow.
+- **Multi-Column Page Layout**: Explore how to divide a page into multiple columns, a common requirement for magazines, articles, and technical documentation.
+You’ll see how content is distributed across columns within a single page.
+- **Manually Placing LayoutElements**: Understand how to place `LayoutElement` instances manually on a page when more explicit control over positioning is required.
+This approach is useful for precise layouts where automatic flow is not sufficient.

+By the end of this section, you’ll be familiar with different layout strategies and know when to rely on automatic layout behavior versus manual placement.

 ### 1.5.9 Using Templates for Streamlined Design

+This section demonstrates how predefined templates can be used to generate consistent document layouts efficiently.
+Rather than building each document from scratch, these examples show how common document formats can be expressed as reusable templates.

+Key topics include:

+- **Slideshow Template**: Learn how to use a template specifically designed for generating slideshow-style PDF documents, with each page representing a slide.
+- **A4 Portrait Template**: Explore a general-purpose template for A4 portrait documents, providing a standardized page size and orientation for typical documents.
+- **A4PortraitInvoice Template**: See how a specialized invoice template can be used to generate professional invoices with a predefined structure tailored to common invoicing needs.

+By the end of this section, you’ll understand how templates can simplify document generation while ensuring consistent structure and formatting.

 ### 1.5.10 Showcases

+This section contains complete, end-to-end examples that demonstrate how borb can be used to create realistic documents from scratch.
+Each example focuses on a concrete use case and combines multiple features introduced earlier.

+Key examples include:

+- **Creating an Invoice from Scratch**: A full example showing how to construct an invoice document programmatically, including layout, content, and styling.
+- **Creating a Patient Intake Document**: Learn how to build a patient intake form using PDF form fields, enabling interactive documents that can be filled in digitally.
+- **Creating a Train Ticket**: An example that demonstrates how to generate a ticket-style document, combining structured layout and precise placement.

+By the end of this section, you’ll have reference implementations for common real-world document types built entirely with borb.

 ### 1.5.11 Processing Existing PDF Documents

+This section focuses on working with PDF documents that already exist, rather than generating new ones.
+The examples demonstrate how to inspect, extract, and analyze content from PDFs using borb.

+Key topics include:

+- **Working with Existing PDF Documents**: Learn how to open and interact with existing PDF files programmatically.
+- **Getting Meta Information**: Extract document metadata such as title, author, and other descriptive information.
+- **Extracting Text with Filters**: Retrieve text content from a PDF while applying filters based on:
+   - Font
+   - Font color
+   - Font size
+- **Applying Regular Expressions**: Use regular expressions to search and filter extracted text.
+- **Getting Keywords (TF-IDF)**: Learn how to extract keywords from a document using TF-IDF–based analysis.
+- **Extracting Images from a PDF**: Retrieve embedded images for inspection or reuse.
+- **Converting to GraphML**: Convert PDF content into a GraphML representation for further analysis or visualization.

+By the end of this section, you’ll be able to treat PDFs as structured data sources rather than static files.

 <div style="page-break-before: always;"></div>